stautisabela/docker-demo/README.md

 # Docker Demo

-Source code for an introduction to Docker presentation.
-On the presentation, we containerised a basic Spring application with Java 17 and Maven.
+Source code from an introductory presentation on Docker that I made.
+As a hands-on, we containerised a basic Spring application with Java 17 and Maven.

 ## Instructions